JuliaAPlavin/GRMHDSnapshots.jl/README.md

 # GRMHDSnapshots.jl

 Load snapshots from GRMHD simulations – for now, supports KORAL-style snapshots, more can be added as needed.
+Used in [PlasmaScope.jl](https://github.com/aplavin/PlasmaScope.jl) for dataset access.

-Supports both the native HDF5 formats and in the equivalent zarr representation.
+Supports both the native HDF5 dump formats and in the equivalent zarr representation.
-See `load_koral()` function.
+See `load_koral()` function for details.